Industry InsightsQuarryProductionStone ProcessingBehind the ScenesIndustry

 Fill, Repair, and Quality Grading

 After polishing, slabs go through quality grading.
 Natural defects — open veins, pitting, cracks — are evaluated.
 Premium grades export as-is; commercial grades are filled with epoxy or polyester and sold at lower prices.
+Some suppliers do not disclose filling — a practice buyers should be aware of and guard against by inspecting under raking light.

 Container Loading